 Mayor of Austin, Texas, apologizes for taking Mexico vacation while urging residents to stay home

-Catch up with NBC News Clone on today's hot topic: Mayor Austin Texas Apologizes Taking Mexico Vacation While Urging Residents N1249885 - Breaking News | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Mayor Austin Texas Apologizes Taking Mexico Vacation While Urging Residents N1249885 - Breaking News | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 Mayor Steve Adler of Austin, Texas, traveled to Cabo San Lucas in Mexico after his daughter was married.